lorossi/useless-clocks/README.md

 #### Frequency Sine Clock

-This clock is similar to the others using sines to tell the time: in this specimen, the actual time is represented by the frequency of each sine wave.
+This clock is similar to the other one using sines to tell the time, but the actual time is represented by the frequency of each sine wave and not by its length.
 It is very similar to the other sinusoidal clocks, but it is also very different.
 It is one of my favourites.
-Also, I would rate it 10/10 for the impossibility of decrypting it.

 #### Gear Clock